[This is a freely translated version of "The Wizard's

 the fourth floor, on that diabolical top floor, for that

-house, they would cross themselves and make other gestures
+passed the house, they would cross themselves and make

-to ward off evil.
-Though Cicho seldom opened his windows
+other gestures to ward off evil.
+Though Cicho seldom

-or ventured out, the people were indeed afraid of his
+opened his windows or ventured out, the people were indeed

 They didn't know